tdilauro/Simplified-wiki/Authentication.md

    a dumb way to get the PIN.

  Note that in the example document, MESSAGE[px] also includes the plain text "PIN is 1234".
-Again, no guarantee our system does that.
+Our system does not do this.

+### III SierraDNA

+A new API covering the same ground as the Millenium Patron API but also giving access to more stuff.
+The successor to the Millenium Patron API.

+[Documentation](http://csdirect.iii.com/sierrahelp/Default.htm#ssql/ssql_sierradna.html%3FTocPath%3DSierra%2520Direct%2520SQL%2520Access|_____2) (password is the same as for Millenium Patron).

+There is a component of direct SQL access.
+[Information on the database schema](http://techdocs.iii.com/sierradna/)

 ### III  - Patron APIs